VTNR Investors Have Opportunity to Lead Vertex Energy, Inc. Securities Fraud Lawsuit

-LOS ANGELES, May 19, 2023 /PRNewswire/ -- The Law Offices of Frank R. Cruz announces that investors with substantial losses have opportunity to lead the securities fraud class action lawsuit against Vertex Energy, Inc. ("Vertex" or the "Company") (NASDAQ: VTNR).
+LOS ANGELES, May 23, 2023 /PRNewswire/ -- Glancy Prongay & Murray LLP ("GPM") announces that investors with substantial losses have opportunity to lead the securities fraud class action lawsuit against Vertex Energy, Inc. ("Vertex" or the "Company") (NASDAQ: VTNR).

 Class Period: April 1, 2022 – August 8, 2022